 The rattling sound is usually shaky and rapid, and it tells you that the impeller is damaged.
 It varies from grinding to loud rattling based on whether it results from faulty assembly or debris.

-Screaming or Screeching
+Screaming or Screeching Sounds

 The well pump makes a humming sound if it runs dry due to insufficient water flow.
 A leak in your pump’s foot valve makes the pump lose water and pressure, causing the humming sound.